pushkin-consortium/pushkin/docs/source/experiments/exp_config.rst

 location
 ~~~~~~~~~~
 Path relative to config file the CLI will look for these files.
+If you aren't seeding a database table, set this to ``''``.
+Otherwise, if the folder pointed to by ``location`` is empty, ``pushkin setupdb`` will fail.

 ---------------